top of page

 Best Practices for Maintaining Beer Freshness

-Avoid Light Exposure: Store beer in dark places to prevent skunking.
+• Avoid Light Exposure: Store beer in dark places to prevent skunking.

-Consume Promptly: Fresh craft beer is best enjoyed sooner rather than later.
+• Consume Promptly: Fresh craft beer is best enjoyed sooner rather than later.

-Check Packaging Dates: Be mindful of the beer's packaging date to ensure optimal freshness.
+• Check Packaging Dates: Be mindful of the beer's packaging date to ensure optimal freshness.

-Supporting Beer Shelf Life with Cold Chain Beer Distribution
+Supporting Beer Quality Through Cold Chain Distribution

 In the craft beer industry, freshness is synonymous with quality.
 Cold chain beer distribution is not just a logistical consideration; it's a commitment to delivering the best possible product to consumers.
 By maintaining strict temperature controls throughout the supply chain, distributors like River Barrel ensure that every pint poured is as fresh and flavorful as intended.